By Sue Kira, Naturopath and Nutritionist

 Items you select will transfer to your shopping list.
 Those listed items will be held in the Add Item list, ready to retrieve when required.

-To retrieve and add items to the list that you previously entered
+To add items that you previously entered (as above) to the shopping list

-1. Select the category which will display the items you have entered
+1. Select the category to display the items you previously entered

 Note: you can delete any item from the list by clicking the x